How to manage complex hybrid infrastructures

 2. Cost savings

-Very few IT-reliant organizations operate on public cloud options alone.
-But a business run on private data centers or hosted clouds alone can feature a worrying price tag.
+Very few IT-reliant organizations operate solely on public cloud options.
+But a business run on private data centers or hosted clouds alone can have a worrying price tag.

-The good news is that, even for companies that deal with highly sensitive data or applications, their IT infrastructure doesn’t need to be solely private.
-Non-mission critical components and resources can be hosted on a public cloud infrastructure while still informing the mission-critical processes behind digital lock and key.
+The good news is that their IT infrastructure doesn't need to be solely private, even for companies that deal with highly sensitive data or applications.
+Non-mission critical components and resources can be hosted on public cloud infrastructure while still informing the mission-critical processes behind digital lock and key.

-This ensures security for the data, applications, and servers that need it most, with the scalability and cost savings of public cloud support.
+This ensures security for the data, applications, and servers that need it most while offering the scalability and cost savings of public cloud support.

 3. Cloud bursting (and improved performance)